confluentinc/demo-trust/demo.md

     confluent consume gcp.commerce.facts.purchases topic
     ```

-    > Audit logs are cool.
-It's just a kafka topic, which means you can use connectors to integrate Confluent Cloud access data into 3rd party security tools like Splunk as a part of your company-wide access pattern monitoring strategy.

 11. Create rolebindings for dev1 and dev2

     > look, it's not just GUI!
 There's a REST API and a CLI as well.
 Very scriptable!
 Automatable!
 Onboarding 100 devs becomes a simple script.

+## Need Help?
+We've Got Your Back

 1. show support portal (click on liferaft icon in top right)

 ## Summary

-- SSO integration
+- SSO integration to make it easy to onboard your employees to Confluent
-- BYOK
+- BYOK to give you control over your data encryption
-- Elastic scaling with cluster load metric
+- Elastic scaling with cluster load metric (take advantage of production experience with over 10,000 clusters)
-- Stream Governance
+- Stream Governance to allow you to maintain data quality, set governance policies, and see end-to-end data flow
 - Scalable access management with rolebindings
+- Audit logs that can be exported to your security analysis tools as a part of your company-wide threat monitoring
+- Support that taps into over 3 million hours of expertise

 ## Things to keep handy